Ian Watson is a brewer who can see flavour.

 I must admit, I felt a twinge of jealousy hearing all about Ian’s synaesthesia.
 I often talk about appreciating beer with all five senses, and I can’t help but feel that Ian has a bonus sense – an extra dimension of appreciating beer.

 “I love it.
 Some of those colours bring me real joy.
-It can be really beautiful.
+It can be really beautiful," he says.

 “If someone came out with a cure for synaesthesia to help people who were debilitated by it, and someone said to me, ‘Are you interested in taking this drug just to see?’, I’d be like, ‘No fucking way!’